 Even if you'll start with one tool and plan to transition to another later, implement a working (or rolling) list can remove the stress of going back to try and figure out, "now, what tool did that lady suggest, again".

 What is content mapping?

-Basically, content mapping is creating a roadmap using 1 or more main ideas (or macro ideas) and spawning numerous other topic ideas from that macro idea.
+Basically, content mapping is creating a roadmap using 1 or more main ideas (macro ideas) and breaking those down into numerous other topic ideas from that one main idea.

 EXAMPLE: Let's say you're going to have makeup tutorials as a blog or video blog (vlog) category.

 Write down "makeup tutorials" on a piece of paper.